BlockCraftsman/Aegis-Defi-Agent/README.md

 ## The AI Agent Economy is Here

-**Aegis Protocol** represents a new paradigm in decentralized finance - autonomous AI Agents that participate in the emerging AI Agent Economy.
+**Aegis Defi Agent** represents a new paradigm in decentralized finance - autonomous AI Agents that participate in the emerging AI Agent Economy.
 We are not just building tools; we are creating economic actors that can autonomously generate value in DeFi markets.

 ## Vision